What are stereotactic radiosurgery and stereotactic radiation therapy?

 - To limit any movement of your head during the treatment, you will be positioned in your mask.
 The therapists will make you comfortable using knee pillows and blankets.

 - The therapists will then position the treatment table so the prescribed treatment can be given accurately.
-The set up is complex and can take up to 15 minutes.
+The set up is complex.
 It is important that you remain very still.

 - Once everything is set up, the therapists will leave the room.
-The treatment is administered from computer set up outside your treatment room.
+The treatment robotically performed from a computer set up outside your treatment room.
 The therapists can see and hear you at all times.
 You will be able to communicate with them through the intercom.
 They can interrupt the treatment and enter the room at any time if needed.

 - You will not feel the radiation during your treatment but you may hear the accelerator working.
 You may see or hear the accelerator as it moves but it will not touch you.